jelledevleeschouwer/Bonjour_log/README.md

 ##### 09 Apr '15 22h -  Vector-like data structures.
 Updated the entire DNS common code and mDNS module last week to support vector-like data structures instead of linked lists, was a bit of work.
 This again for memory safety reasons.
 Should maybe run my code in a profiler like valgrind to check for memory leaks and the like.
 Tommorrow I'll be writing Unit tests.

+##### 10 Apr '15 16h -  Fixed wrong cookie-compare function.
+Comparing cookies went wrong because cookies don't work with linked-lists anymore.
+Fixed this.

+##### 19 Apr '15 12h -  Finished Unit tests for DNS common code.
+Written 46 Unit tests for the DNS common code.
+Will be starting tonight with the mDNS unit tests.